 Purists would insist you drink the apfelwein as is but others mix it up.
 When you combine apfelwein with mineral water, it's knows as a sauergespritzer while a sweeter version is known as süßgespritzer.
 Finally, much like with mulled wine, there is a mulled version of apfelwein served with cinnamon and cloves that's particularly popular during the winter holidays.

-For the most classic way to try apfelwein in Frankfurt, head to the the city’s historic Sachsenhausen district where are streets lined not with the Bavarian beer gardens that most tourists expect but rather with block after block of apple wine pubs.
-Lorbascher Thal is our pick for where you can go for super classic local fare (think: grüne soße with potatoes, weinerschnitzel, pickled herring, and the beloved handkäse mit musik).
+For apfelwein tastings in Frankfurt, head to the the city’s historic Sachsenhausen district where are streets lined not with the Bavarian beer gardens that most tourists expect but rather with block after block of apple wine pubs.
+Lorsbacher Thal is our pick for where you can go for super classic local fare (think: grüne soße with potatoes, wiener schnitzel, pickled herring, and the beloved handkäse mit musik).